facebookresearch/Mephisto/docs/quickstart.md

 ```
 pip install -e .
 ```
 This however will not give you access to the optional `mephisto` CLI command.
-You can still use the `mephisto` CLI command though by replacing invoking it directly yourself with `python mephisto/client/cli.py` instead, or setting up an alias on your local system.
+You can still use the `mephisto` CLI command though by invoking it directly yourself with `python mephisto/client/cli.py`.
+You can choose to alias this to `mephisto` on your local system as a workaround.

 ## Step 1.
 Run your first task (locally)